arielpartners/capdash2/README.md

 Please see the [Enterprise Architecture Stack](./docs/EnterpriseArchitectureStack-draft4.pptx) for more details regarding the proposed future-state architecture.

 ## Building the Application

+NOTE: the client and server applications are now git submodules.
+This allows front-end and back-end developers to focus on their piece in isolation.
+However, it means that if we want to fetch the entire tree and work with it as a single unit, we will have to perform some extra configuration steps.
+Perform a number of git commands to properly fetch and register the client and server submodules.
+Please read the contents of the shell script for more details.
+See [this blog](https://medium.com/@porteneuve/mastering-git-submodules-34c65e940407) to learn more about git submodules.

+ * `chmod a+x ./utils/git-init-submodules; ./utils/git-init-submodules`

 Please see the [front-end README](./capdash2-client/README.md) and [back-end README](./capdash2-server/README.md) respectively.